SUSE/rmt/docs/smt_and_rmt.md

 RMT replaces some functionality of [SMT](https://github.com/SUSE/smt).
 The following table outlines the differences and similarities between the three tools.
 The last SUSE Linux Enterprise Server version where SMT is available is 12 SP5.
-From SUSE Linux Enterprise Server 15 onward, only RMT or SUMA is available.
+From SUSE Linux Enterprise Server 15 onward, only RMT and SUMA are available.

 > Note: RMT is fully maintained and receives new features, bug fixes, and perfomance improvements.
 > SMT no longer receives new features, only critical security and bug fixes.